Label Leakage in Federated Inertial-based Human Activity Recognition: Limitations

 \section{Limitations}

 Our paper presents the first comprehensive benchmarking of popular label leakage attacks on HAR benchmark datasets.
 While the effectiveness of these methods varies across architectures and datasets, our findings reveal a consistent trend: the unique characteristics of HAR data introduce significant privacy vulnerabilities that warrant serious attention.
 In particular, the inherent class imbalance in HAR datasets limits the reliability of conventional metrics such as LnAcc and LeAcc, commonly used in computer vision.
 These metrics tend to favor majority classes and can thus give a misleading impression of attack effectiveness.
 To address this, we introduced ClassAcc, a class-averaged metric that is calculated on a dataset-level, which contributes to a more class-balanced view of exhibited label leakage.
-Our evaluation of LDP defenses showed that while gradient noise and clipping are limited in isolation, their combination offers a more effective defense.
-Although more advanced privacy-preserving mechanisms exist, we chose these techniques due to their widespread adoption and computational simplicity.
-Additional experiments (not detailed in the main paper) further indicate that applying clipping and noise to the gradients of the last layer does not impair the prediction accuracy of trained models.
-Nevertheless, certain attacks still achieved high recognition rates of class presence.
-We therefore leave it to future work to explore more robust LDP strategies that can ensure privacy protection in these corner cases.
+Our evaluation of LDP defenses showed that while gradient noise and clipping are limited in isolation, their combination offers a more effective defense, yet certain attacks still achieved high recognition rates of class presence.
+Although more advanced privacy-preserving mechanisms exist, we chose these techniques due to their widespread adoption and computational simplicity and leave it to future work to explore more robust LDP strategies that can ensure privacy protection also in case of class presence.